sallywei2/KGRecommender/README.md

 ## Run Frontend Locally

 Run in a console:
-	python flask_graph_visualization.py
+	python app/main.py
-Then visit http://localhost:5000 to access the frontend.
+Then visit http://localhost:5000 in a web browserto access the frontend.